TikTok's Serum Hack Made My Makeup Look The Most Natural Ever

 Advertisement

-So what actually is polyglutamic acid?
-Essentially, it's a souped up version of hyaluronic acid.
-"Polyglutamic acid, like hyaluronic acid, is a humectant that chemically attracts water molecules," dermatologist Hadley King, MD recently told R29.
-"It forms a hydrogel film on the surface of the skin that prevents water from evaporating," Dr King continued.
-"Its occlusive property means that it helps the skin retain moisture."
-In other words, it keeps hydration under lock and key, which, with the cold weather still clinging on, makes it something of a skincare saviour.

 Happily, polyglutamic acid isn't as under the radar as it once was and all manner of beauty brands are jumping on board.
-Take Boots Ingredients, whose Polyglutamic Acid Serum is just £7.
-Charlotte Tilbury's new Magic Serum Crystal Elixir, £60, also contains the ingredient, alongside brightening vitamin C and oil-reducing niacinamide.
-As I tend to splurge on foundation, I decided to opt for the cheaper polyglutamic acid to mix with Charlotte Tilbury's Beautiful Skin Foundation, £34.
+As I tend to splurge on foundation, I decided to opt for a cheaper polyglutamic acid to mix with Charlotte Tilbury's Beautiful Skin Foundation, $65.

 @jacquelinekilikita Inspired by @Kylie Larsen and @Monique | Skincare to mix #foundation with #polyglutamicacid for #beautyinatik ♬ Countless - Official Sound Studio